 41 (forty-one) Quotations by John Dryden

-Eleven thousand, three hundred and sixty members and growing daily!
+Eleven thousand, four hundred and seventy-five members and growing daily!

 Vote for your favourite quotes using the like and dislike buttons.
 One quote; one vote!
 Highest voted quotes go to the top.